-- Supplemental projects are "transmission expansions or enhancements that are not required for compliance with PJM criteria and are not state public policy projects according to the PJM Operating Agreement.
-These projects are used as inputs to RTEP models, but are not required for reliability, economic efficiency or operational performance criteria, as determined by PJM."8 Supplemental projects are exempt from the competitive planning process. - The average number of supplemental projects in each expected in service year increased by 615.0 percent, from 20 for years 1998 through 2007 (pre Order 890) to 143 for years 2008 through 2019 (post Order 890). - The process for designating projects as supplemental projects should be reviewed and modified to ensure that the supplement project designation is not used to exempt transmission projects from a transparent, robust and clearly defined mechanism to permit competition to build the project.
+- Supplemental projects are asserted to be "transmission expansions or enhancements that are not required for compliance with PJM criteria and are not state public policy projects according to the PJM Operating Agreement.
+These projects are used as inputs to RTEP models, but are not required for reliability, economic efficiency or operational performance criteria, as determined by PJM."
+Supplemental projects are exempt from the competitive planning process. - The average number of supplemental projects in each expected in service year increased by 615.0 percent, from 20 for years 1998 through 2007 (pre Order No. 890) to 143 for years 2008 through 2019 (post Order 890). - The process for designating projects as supplemental projects should be reviewed and modified to ensure that the supplemental project designation is not used to exempt transmission projects from a transparent, robust and clearly defined mechanism to permit competition to build the project or to effectively replace the RTEP process.